Categories

 The primary reason for the increased rate of customer drop-off rate is the speed of the abandonment process.
 If your process takes days or weeks to confirm if a customer will be approved or rejected then you need to change the process.
 Most customers won’t wait that long and move towards a competitor that can provide a better experience.

 Businesses need to stay on top of the changes in industry regulations and perform the needed KYC and Due Diligence Checks while customer onboarding.
-However, relying on human resources to conduct KYC/AML and other checks while providing fast and accurate results are impossible.
+However, relying on human resources to conduct KYC/AML and other checks while providing fast and accurate results is impossible.
 That’s where the integration of technology comes in.

 2. Reduce the Number of False Positives & Negatives

 Since industries of all kinds are forced towards digital transformation, fraud detection and prevention have become tougher.
 Fraudsters can easily create fake documents and identities that can pass as real persons.
 Too many false negatives mean that fraudsters are easily slipping past your defense mechanism and too many false positives mean that genuine customers are getting flagged as fraudsters and potential risk elements.
-The inability of reducing the number of false positives and negatives results in business loss.
+The inability to reduce the number of false positives and negatives results in business loss.

 Organizations need to find the fine line between fraud and friction.
-They need to pick fraud detection and prevention solutions that can effectively separate legit users and bad actors.
+They need to pick fraud detection and prevention solutions that can effectively separate legitimate users and bad actors.
 According to a report, the eCommerce industry will experience false-positive losses of $443 Billion by the year 2022.

 3. Update the ID Verification Methods